 Efficient Heat Dissipation with SMD Heat Sinks Keeps You From Dropping PCBs

 An SMD heat sink is a great way to properly dissipate heat in high power components.
-As SMD heat sinks come in various sizes and shapes, you’ll want to ensure that the right footprint is created and that you have the proper PCB design software in place to use it.
+As SMD heat sinks come in various sizes and shapes, you’ll want to ensure that the right footprint and mechanical model are created and that you have the best PCB design software in place to use it.
 When you need to access an easy-to-use PCB layout tool that includes everything needed to build high-quality manufacturable circuit boards, look no further than CircuitMaker.
 In addition to easy-to-use PCB design software, all CircuitMaker users have access to a personal workspace on the Altium 365 platform.
 You can upload and store your design data in the cloud, and you can easily view your projects via your web browser in a secure platform.